So you got in a hurry and you overfilled the oil in your mower engine. No big deal right? Wrong.

 This oil gets burned in the cylinder and you will find yourself in a thick cloud of whitish blue stinky smoke.

-In addition to the smoke, your air filter can plug up if the engine can’t pull in clean air.
+In addition to the smoke, your air filter can clog if the engine can’t pull in clean air.
 The engine may pull crankcase air and oil causing the air filter to plug.

 5. Engine May Blow Gaskets